bjoerne2/social-sharing-toolkit/readme.txt

 == Upgrade Notice ==

+= 2.0.2 =

+Please update to version 2.0.2 for several small bug fixes and enhancements.

 = 2.0.1 =

 Version 2.0.1 is a major update with more possibilities.
 You will have to reconfigure the plugin because of this (it's gotten much better, I promise).